tracee/tracee/README.md

 </dependencies>
 ```

-All tracEE artifacts are OSGI compliant.
+All tracEE artifacts are (hopefully) OSGI compliant.

-### Classloader
+### Classloader considerations

-You can bundle tracee with your application or install it as global library to your container.
-It does not make a big difference.
+You can bundle TracEE with your application or install it as global library to your container.

 ## Contributing

 We welcome any kind of suggestions and pull requests.
-Please notice that tracee is a framework and we will not support
+Please notice that TracEE is an integration framework and we will not support
 application specific features.
-We will rather try to enhance our api and empower you to tailor tracee to your needs.
+We will rather try to enhance our api and empower you to tailor TracEE to your needs.

 ### Setup a development environment
-tracee is built using Maven (at least version 3.0.4).
+TracEE is built using Maven (at least version 3.0.4).
 A simple import of the pom in your IDE should get you up and running:

 ``mvn clean install``